codebyMai/mai-silva-art-portfolio/README.md

 * Below the artwork there is a section containing :
 	* image from the studio;
 	* basic information about the artist;
-	* embeded Youtube video of the process; ( As the artist was not able to provide suitable video at this stage of the process the embeded video of another artist serves as a placeholder - see credits for details.)
+	* embeded Youtube video of the process;
+As the artist was not able to provide suitable video at this stage, the embeded video of another artist serves as a placeholder - see credits for details.

 ![Home Page](assets/docs/home.png)

 #### Gallery

-* The Gallery page features images of Mai Silva's artworks in a single column on mobile phone screens and two columnns on tablets and desktops.
+* The Gallery page features images of Mai Silva's artworks.
+* By showcasing the images in a single column on the mobile phone and tablet screens and two columnns on the laptops and desktops the user gets the opportunity to appreciate details of the artworks.

 ![Gallery Page](assets/docs/gallery.png)